Bit-Quill/valkey-glide/csharp/DEVELOPER.md

 git submodule update --init --recursive
 ```

-3. Build the c# wrapper
+3. Build the C# wrapper

 Choose a build option from the following and run it from the `csharp` folder.